zkrising/Tachi/docs/docs/user/rules.md

 	Uploading illegal (under international common or EU law) material will result in an immediate permanent ban.

+!!! warn
+	This rule **especially** applies to loli or shota stuff.

+	I don't want to see that garbage, don't upload it, you'll get in trouble.

 ## R7: Use Common Sense.